Ares-Developers/Ares-docs/new/hijackers.rst

   \ :tag:`VehicleThief=yes` can be combined with :tag:`CanDrive=yes` without
   problems.

+Hijackers remember their health and their previous veterancy level.
+When the vehicle they stole are destroyed, they respawn with a random health up to half their previous health, and their old rank.

 Hijacking works well together with Mind Control now.
 If a mind-controlled unit is captured, the connection to the controller is broken and there will be no bogus links left behind.
 Likewise, mind-controlled hijackers will capture